 Renewing Your CDL in Washington

-Your Washington commercial driver's license (CDL) is good until your fifth birthday from the date of issue.
-You can renew your CDL with the Department of Licensing up to 90 days before it expires.
+The state of Washington is in the process of changing the length of time your license is valid.
+Until June 2020 your Washington commercial driver's license (CDL) could be valid until your birthday 6 years for a standard CDL or 8 years for an enhanced CDL.
+Valid from the date of issue.
+You can renew your CDL with the Department of Licensing up to 1 year before it expires.

 Medical Certificate Requirements